 “Immigrants are welcome here, no hate, no fear!” (below)

 I completely believed it when I joined in with the “Not my President” chants as he’s “not my president [elect]” with me being from the UK.
 Still I’ve got to put up with Theresa May instead!
-Later that evening I checked out the Instagram feeds for Union Square and found myself in a few pictures, but luckily/unluckily wasn’t fortunate enough to be selected for Buzzfeed’s 28 signs from Trump protests.
-Maybe a good thing as I hadn’t been that original and as a friend pointed out, had been protesting against democracy.
+Later that evening I checked out the Instagram feeds for Union Square and found myself in a few pictures.
+Luckily/unluckily I wasn’t fortunate enough to be selected for Buzzfeed’s 28 signs from Trump protests.
+Maybe a good thing as I hadn’t been that original and as a friend pointed out, I’d been protesting against democracy.
 He had a point.
 Everybody was aware of the popular vote/electoral vote rules before the contest started.
-Maybe the greatest democracy in the world needs to take a look at the system before the next election in 4 years’ time.
+Maybe the greatest democracy in the world needs to take a look at their system before the next election.

-Lastly here’s the guy who did go viral with this great sign.
+Lastly here’s the guy who did go viral with this great sign near Trump Tower.

-So it was a nice atmosphere, with many signs, no trouble, and showed that a lot of Americans aren’t pleased with the outcome.
-Like Brexit, maybe we’ll soon hear more about the number of people who didn’t bother voting, and if they had, they could have made all the difference and got Hillary in instead.
-Similarly like Brexit it’ll hopefully work out in the end with everybody from both sides getting together to try to “make America great again”.
+So it was a nice atmosphere, with many signs and no trouble.
+It showed that a lot of Americans aren’t pleased with the outcome.
+Like Brexit, maybe we’ll soon hear more about the number of people who didn’t bother voting.
+If they had they could have made all the difference and got Hillary in instead.
+Similar to Brexit it’ll hopefully work out in the end.
+Everybody from both sides getting together to try to “make America great again”.